girish3213/girish3213/README.md

 - 👋 Hi, I'm Girish.
-- 🌱 I’m currently learning ML and looking forward to collabarate in projects.
+- 🌱 I’m currently learning ML, DL and looking forward to collabarate in projects.
 - 😄 Pronouns: He/him.
 - ⚡ Fun fact: "Dreamt" is the only English word that ends in the letters "mt"(empty)